Descriptions of Jefferson’s physical appearance and demeanor

 …a Jefferson/Hemings match WOULD NOT NECESSARILY mean the father to be President Jefferson, but possibly Isham (or another Jefferson around that area at that time)….
 I believe CAUTION would be in order if a Jefferson/Hemings match is returned because President Jefferson, Isham and the Field Jefferson blood donors would have the same DNA.

-Barger then noticed that the frequency of Foster’s replies to his emails and calls began to diminish.
+Barger then noticed that the frequency of Foster’s replies to his emails and calls began to significantly diminish.
 After a long period with no response, Barger wrote an email to Foster warning of the need to be thorough and careful with the interpretation of the DNA findings, and the danger of the media jumping to sensational conclusions, which, if erroneous, could be impossible to retract:

 “I have cautioned all concerned that raw results may need interpretation and discussion by those of us with information that may have a bearing on the matter.
 I would like to be IN on the results BEFORE they hit the media because you know, the first headlines are lasting impressions and any corrections and clarifications would be way back on later pages at later dates.
 This topic is too HOT and significant to treat it as another “sensational” headline in today’s fashion.
 The final outcome will have a very profound historical effect (whatever the results may indicate) and should be studied and announced with great care and dignity…”

 Despite Barger’s integral contribution to the study, Foster and the Thomas Jefferson Foundation did not invite him to the press conference at Monticello where the study was first shared with the press on November 1, 1998.
 Barger watched the coverage from home as the nightmare scenario that he predicted played out in the media.
 Despite Foster’s assurances, neither Randolph Jefferson —nor any other Jefferson males alive at the time — were ever mentioned as possible suspects for the paternity of Sally Hemings’ son Eston.
+In fact, Foster’s article gave the impression that Thomas Jefferson was the only candidate.

 As Professor Traut and others called out the erroneous Nature headline Jefferson fathered slave’s last child as “not a statement of fact,” Steven T. Corneliussen, coincidentally of the Thomas Jefferson National Accelerator Facility, clarified: “In fact, that evidence suggests no specific Jefferson.”